KasparEtter/ef1p/pages/email/email.md

 BIMI records have the same format as DKIM and DMARC records.
 The [following three tags](https://datatracker.ietf.org/doc/html/draft-blank-ietf-bimi-02#section-4.2) are currently defined:
 - `v`: The version of the BIMI standard.
-  This tag has to come first and the only supported value is `BIMI1`.
+  This tag has to come first, and the only supported value is `BIMI1`.
 - `l`: The location of the brand indicator.
-  This tag is required but its value can be empty.
+  This tag is required, but its value can be empty.
   If a value is provided,
   it has to be a single [HTTPS](/internet/#hypertext-transfer-protocol) [URL](https://en.wikipedia.org/wiki/URL), which resolves to a [potentially GZIP-compressed SVG image](https://datatracker.ietf.org/doc/html/rfc6170#section-5.2).
 - `a`: The authority evidence location.
-  This tag is optional and its value can be empty but receivers may require it.
+  This tag is optional and its value can be empty, but receivers may require it.
   If a value is provided, it has to be a single HTTPS URL, which resolves to a valid [verified mark certificate (VMC)](#verified-mark-certificate).